n1ckfg/ANIMA-bot/README.md

-# ANIMA-bot RAG System
+# ANIMA-bot RAG

-This project implements a Retrieval-Augmented Generation (RAG) system using LlamaIndex, local HuggingFace embeddings, and Ollama with `llama3.1:8b`.
+A Retrieval-Augmented Generation (RAG) system using LlamaIndex, local HuggingFace embeddings, and Ollama.

 ## Prerequisites

 - [Ollama](https://ollama.com/) installed and running.
-- `llama3.1:8b` model pulled in Ollama: `ollama pull llama3.1:8b`.
+- A model pulled in Ollama, for example: `ollama pull llama3.1:8b`.
-- `nomic-embed-text` is optional (this project uses `BAAI/bge-small-en-v1.5` which is downloaded automatically on first run).
+- `BAAI/bge-small-en-v1.5` is downloaded automatically on first run.
+- `nomic-embed-text` is optional.

 ## Setup